seanmooretechwriter/dsa-study-group/wdsa-09-03-23-dfs.md

 - Recursive DFS can be susceptible to stack overflow errors for very deep graphs, but this can be mitigated with tail recursion or an explicit stack.
 - DFS is foundational in computer science and serves as the basis for various search and traversal algorithms.

+**Breadth-First Search (BFS) vs. Depth-First Search (DFS)**

+Speed:

+In general, BFS can be faster than DFS when searching for the shortest path or finding the minimum depth in a tree or graph.
+This is because BFS explores nodes level by level, and the first occurrence of the target node usually represents the shortest path.
+DFS, on the other hand, explores deeply before backtracking, so it may need to traverse more nodes to find the shortest path.

+Memory Usage:

+BFS typically requires more memory than DFS.
+This is because BFS uses a queue data structure to store all neighboring nodes at a given level, which can consume a significant amount of memory, especially in graphs with many levels.
+DFS uses a stack (or recursion) to store nodes, which typically consumes less memory.

+Minimum Depth:

+When finding the minimum depth of a binary tree, BFS often involves more total iterations than DFS because it explores all nodes at each level.
+In BFS, you continue traversing until you find the first leaf node, whereas DFS may reach a leaf node sooner.
+However, the memory requirements for BFS are typically higher, as mentioned earlier.

+Traversal Order:

+BFS explores nodes level by level in a "breadth-first" order, while DFS explores nodes in a "depth-first" order.
+The choice between these two algorithms depends on the problem's requirements and the structure of the data.

+Completeness:

+Both BFS and DFS are complete algorithms, meaning they will eventually find a target node if it exists in the graph or tree.
+However, the time it takes to find the target may vary.

+Application-Specific:

+The choice between BFS and DFS often depends on the specific problem and its requirements.
+For some problems, BFS is more suitable (e.g., finding the shortest path), while for others, DFS may be preferred (e.g., topological sorting).

 **Weekly Problem**
 Minimum Depth of Binary Tree (LC #111)